-To receive health care, veterans generally must be enrolled with the VA.
-A veteran may apply for enrollment at any time.
-Veterans do not have to be enrolled if they: (1) have a service-connected disability of 50 percent or more; (2) want care for a disability, which the military determined was incurred or aggravated in the line of duty, but which the VA has not yet rated, during the 12-month period following discharge; or (3) want care for a service-connected disability.
+To receive health care, veterans generally must be enrolled with the VA and may apply for enrollment at any time.
+Veterans do not have to be enrolled if they (1) have a service-connected disability of 50 percent or more; (2) want care for a disability which the military determined was incurred or aggravated in the line of duty but which VA has not yet rated during the 12-month period following discharge; or (3) want care for a service-connected disability.